 Again, baffling.

 Next, let’s look at one of the new running features, which is AutoLap by Timing Gate.
 This is designed for races, where you’ve got specific mile markers throughout the race.
-Thus to get started you’ll create a course in Garmin Connect for the race (or, import it), and then you’ll see the option to enable ‘Auto Lap by Timing Gate’ option.
+Thus to get started, you’ll create a course in Garmin Connect for the race (or import it), and then you’ll see the option to enable ‘Auto Lap by Timing Gate’ option.
 When you toggle it, it shows either MI or KM as the metric.

 Here it is switching to miles:

 The reason for this is that it’s going to snap your laps to the actual mile markers of the course.
 This is intended to solve against typical running races where you end up running longer than the measured course distance, due to meandering around people and such.
-This helps keep your pacing more focused from a lap perspective – as ultimately, the only pace that matters at the end of the day is the timing chip one, not the fake one spend meandering around people.
+This helps keep your pacing more focused from a lap perspective – as ultimately, the only pace that matters at the end of the day is the timing chip one, not the fake one spent meandering around people.

 Either way, I like this concept (kinda like the Suunto concept a few years ago).
 I’ll need to play with it a bit more to see how it works in real life though.